Nick Cave & The Bad Seeds Fan Guide

 Getting to Preston Park: Complete Transport Guide

 By Tube/Metro: Brighton does not have a tube or metro system.
-However, the bus network is extensive and efficient.
+Public transport relies on buses and trains.

 Food, Drink & Local Recommendations

-- The Preston Park Tavern (Walking distance: 5-10 minutes): A popular local pub offering classic pub fare, real ales, and a friendly atmosphere.
-Perfect for a pre-show pint and a hearty meal.
+- The Preston Park Tavern (approx. 5-minute walk): A classic local pub offering hearty pub grub, a good selection of ales, and a relaxed atmosphere.
+Perfect for pre-show comfort food.

 Where to Stay in Brighton